ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 az acr create --resource-group az-nodeapps-nonprod-weu-acr-rg --name nodeappsweureg --sku Basic
 ```

+Notice the naming convention used for resources in azure , its always adviceable to come up with something that makes it as clear as possible on what it does,where it does it , why it does it and for whom.
+Below is one I try to follow usually:

+``az-nodeapps-nonprod-weu-acr-rg``

+``<cloudprovider-<environment>-<region>-<service>-<resourcetype>``

-You should be able to test the login
+You should be able to test the login to your new shiny Repository

 ```bash
 az acr login --name nodeappsweureg